Muhammad-Owais-Warsi/weather/README.md

 This is a simple weather application that allows users to check the weather conditions of different locations.
 Users can search for a location by name or allow the application to use their current location to display the weather information.
 The application also supports light and dark mode.

-## Note - GPS SHOULD BE ON WHILE USING THIS APPLICATION, AS IT FIRST DISPLAY THE WEATHER OF CURRENT LOCATION.
+## Note - GPS SHOULD BE ON WHILE USING THIS APPLICATION, AS IT FIRST DISPLAYS THE WEATHER OF CURRENT LOCATION.

 ## Features